texfaq/texfaq.github.io/FAQ-spaftend.md

 ---
+title:  There's a space added after my environment
 section: Macro programming
 subsection: LaTeX macro programming
 date: 2014-06-10
 ---

-# There's a space added after my environment

 You've written your own environment `env`, and it works except that a space appears at the start of the first line of typeset